People's renewed appreciation of the outdoors has brought a significant boost in outdoor furniture sales.

 Visitors are also provided with product details and specifications, an option to download a tear sheet, product recommendations, and a board to pin their favorite items on.

 The shopping journey on Sutherland’s website is indeed impeccable.
-Visitors enjoy a personalized and interactive experience by using their AR, 360 viewer, 4K zoom, and customization options.
+Customers enjoy a personalized and interactive experience by using their AR, 360 viewer, 4K zoom, and customization options.

 Manutti is a Belgian furniture brand dedicated to designing and manufacturing unique luxury outdoor furniture.
 Its product assortment boasts iconic chairs, sofas, lounges, tables, umbrellas, and poufs, ranging from urban to rustic.

-Manutti’s product pages display high-quality product visuals that customers can inspect with their HD zoom feature.
+Manutti’s product pages display high-quality product visuals that customers can inspect with HD zoom feature.
 The zoom option is beneficial for potential furniture buyers to see the color and quality of the fabric in lifelike detail.
+Besides this, customers can get a 360-degree view of the product and customize details such as fabrics, frames, pillows, etc.

 By scrolling down one of their product pages, customers come across in-context images, product specifications, collection sheet download options, and collection recommendations.